-To minimize its exposure to liquidity risk, Derayah has established procedures that enable to monitor on a daily basis its cash flows and to manage them properly through its Finance Department.
+To minimize its exposure to liquidity risk, Derayah has established procedures that enable it to monitor on a regular basis its cash flows and to manage them properly.
 Derayah actively manages its funding requirements through a number of measures includes matching of structural liquidity requirement.